emeryberger/DieHard/README.md

 DieHard is good for software developers, since it makes programmer errors unlikely to crash a program and reduces the risk of security vulnerabilities.
 It's also good for end users, who can take advantage of DieHard's protections now.
-What versions of Windows (& Firefox) does DieHard support?

-In addition to supporting nearly any application for Linux and Solaris, DieHard currently protects Firefox on Windows XP and 2003.
-DieHard works with Firefox versions 1.5.0.9 and higher, as well as version 2.0.0.1.

 ### Can DieHard protect any other application than Mozilla? ###

-On Windows, the DieHard protection system currently supports Mozilla only; we plan to add more applications soon.
-On Linux, DieHard can protect any application.
-In addition, programmers using DieHard (on Windows or Linux) can protect any application they are developing.
+DieHard can protect any application.
+In addition, programmers using DieHard can protect any application they are developing.

 ### My security program claims that the DieHard zip file contains a virus - can that be true? ###